Is Healthcare Free in Canada? Here Is The Answer

 A typical Canadian family with two kids paid up to $11,786 for public healthcare in 2014.

-In Canada, the more you make, the higher percentage in taxes you pay.
-This means someone who earns over one million Canadian dollars per year will theoretically pay astronomically more for healthcare than someone who earns minimum wage.
+Canadians pay higher taxes on higher incomes.
+A person earning over one million Canadian dollars per year will hypothetically spend astronomically more for healthcare than minimum wage.

 While most medical services are covered by public insurance, nearly 30% of all medical bills are paid by private insurance in Canada.

-Moreover, almost 70% of its citizens have some form of supplemental medical coverage.
-Hence, many residents prefer to pay for additional insurance besides public one.
+Moreover, almost 70% of its citizens have supplemental medical coverage.
+Hence, many residents prefer to pay for additional insurance besides public ones.

 Furthermore, many Canadians also pay out of pocket for healthcare on top of it.